Home / Career Guides / Machine Operator

 Is machine operation evolving?
 If so, how?

-Yes, the role of a machine operator is evolving with technological advancements.
+Yes, the role is evolving with tech advancements.
 Automated systems are replacing many traditional machines.
 As a result, they not only need to know how to operate machines but also how to program and troubleshoot computer-controlled machinery.